docs.rodeo

 Description

-A “related application” is a {{Glossary("native")}} application that provides functionality similar to your web app, often with additional features or better integration with users’ devices.
+A “related application” is the web app itself, when installed as a Progressive Web App (PWA), or {{Glossary("native")}} application that provides functionality similar to your web app, often with additional features or better integration with users’ devices.

-The related_applications manifest member lets you identify the platform-specific native applications that are related to your web app.
+The related_applications manifest member lets you identify the platform-specific applications that are related to your web app.
 For example, consider you have a native Android app for your product available through the Google Play Store.
 It provides the same core features as your web app and integrates better with the device’s notification system.
 You can use related_applications to specify this native Android app in your web app’s manifest file.

 Some key points about the related_applications member include: